-@Initialized indicates a type that contains a fully-initialized object.
-Initialized is the default, so there is little need for a programmer to write this explicitly.
+- @Initialized indicates a type that contains a fully-initialized object.
+Initialized is the default, so there is little need for a programmer to write this explicitly. - @UnknownInitialization indicates a type that may contain a partially-initialized object.
+In a partially-initialized object, fields that are annotated as @NonNull may be null because the field has not yet been assigned.